Dexalot/dexalot-docs/docs/incentives/DIP.md

 - $t$: time in seconds order is open for
 - $md$: max depth, depth from best bid/ask to give rewards up to, orders outside this range are not calculated until they enter the range

-Quality scores are then normalised to give the final orderbook score.
+In the quality score calculation $e$ is used to generate the distance from best bid/ask so orders tighter to the best price are rewarded exponentially better than those further away.
+After calculation, quality scores are normalised to give the final orderbook score.
 For every second on a given side of the orderbook a score of 1 is distributed proportionally across applicable orders.
 By scoring with respect to time orderbook scores across different pairs are comparable irrespective of price.

 $$ orderbookScore(x) = { \frac{qualityScore_x}{\sum_{i=1}^{n} qualityScore_i} * totalTime} $$